erstrom/opencv-home-cam/README.rst

 http://docs.opencv.org/trunk/d7/d8b/tutorial_py_face_detection.html

 Each detector is associated with one specific cascade file.

+A detector must be connected to a camera in order to become active.
+This is done by adding the detector to the comma-separated ``detectors``-list of the camera.

 The detector sections are defined with the tag ``detector%d`` (*%d* is a number starting from 0).